getquizbuzz/getquizbuzz.github.io/index.md

 title: "QuizBuzz"
 excerpt: "An Upcoming Quiz App"
 ---
-# Website is coming soon
-We are nearly complete, will launching app very soon.
+# We are nearly complete, will launching app very soon.